tjhosek/i101-final-project/README.md

 # i101-final-project
-This is the main repository for out i101 project.
+This is the main repository for our i101 project.